 My easy ginger cake recipe is the cake for people who say they cannot bake.
 It is the most forgiving recipe ever, you simply bung it all into a bowl, blender or food processor and whizz it up into a smooth batter.
 Pour into a lined tin and bake.
 You don’t even need to worry (that much) about the size of the tin as it is very easy to adjust the baking time.

 This easy ginger cake is one of my favourite cake recipes, and made entirely from non-perishable store cupboard ingredients, so it is the ultimate free-from easy ginger cake – both egg free, dairy free and vegan, and also will work when made with gluten free flour.
 The recipe is very forgiving so you can vary quantities and really is a genuine bung it all in the food processor and whizz then bake recipe.
+If you didn’t know no one would ever guess this cake is vegan!

 Although delicious fresh from the oven the cake keeps well and actually improves with age, the top becomes wonderfully moist and sticky after a few days in a tin.
 It reminds me of shop ginger cake the texture Mcvitie’s one in the dark red wrapper which I had as a child – but with fewer additives and more flavour.
 I far prefer baking using oil rather than fat as I think that it gives a far moister cake.